mjansche/tts-tutorial/README.md

 To use this Docker image, you need to have a working version of Docker; on Windows and Mac OS you will also need a way to run a Linux kernel in a virtual machine.
-Visit [docker.com](https://www.docker.com/) and follow their Getting Started instructions on how to set up Docker.
+Visit [docs.docker.com](https://docs.docker.com/) and follow the "Get Started" instructions for your platform.

 Minimally you want to be able to run the official Ubuntu image, like this: